h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 * Prevent building excessive machine learning technical debt
 * Deeper insight to understanding your data through better understanding of your AI models

-In this tutorial, we will build a machine learning model using a financial dataset, and we will explore some of the most leading methods for explaining and interpreting AI models.
-We will also learn to interpret the results, graphs, scores, and reason code values of the model generated from the financial dataset.
+For these reasons, in this tutorial, we will build a machine learning model using the famous Default of Credit Card Clients Dataset.
+This advanced-level data set has 30,000 rows and 24 columns.
+We will use the dataset to build a classification model that will predict the probability of default payment by credit card clients using the data provided.
+In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting AI models.
+Therefore, we will not focus so much on the experiment itself.
+Instead, we would shift our attention to how we can use the following metrics that a model generates (or we can generate) to truly understand our built model: results, graphs, scores, and reason code values.
+In particular, we will explore the following graphs in Driverless AI:

+- Global Shapley
+- Local Shapley
+- Transformed Shapley
+- Random Forest (RF) Feature Importance
+- Partial Dependence Plots
+- Surrogate Decision Tree
+- K-Lime
+- Leave-One-Covariate-Out (LOCO)
+- Individual Conditional Expectation (ICE)

-**Note:** We recommend that you go over the entire tutorial first to review all the concepts, that way, once you start the experiment, you will be more familiar with the content.
+**Note:** We recommend that you go over the entire tutorial first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.

 ### Deeper Diver and Resources